 A vertical gradient was the most common.
 Some games were so satisfied with this technique that they didn’t use any other, like Truxton’s startup text, above.

-There are many different gradient styles.
-Aurail and Snow Bros. used a half-gradiated style a little suggestive of a horizon reflected in chrome.
+But there are many gradient styles.
+Aurail and Snow Bros. used a half-gradiated style a little suggestive of a horizon reflected on chrome.

 A handful of games went for an echoing vertical gradient, like Taito’s Flying Shark and Capcom’s Willow.